hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

 (the Government's) object is to humiliate the Poona leaders, and I think in me they will not find a " kutchha reed ". . . ► Then you must remember that beyond a certain stage we are all servants of the people.
-You wiU be betraying and disap- pointing them, if you show a lamentable want of courage at a critical time.
+You will be betraying and disap- pointing them, if you show a lamentable want of courage at a critical time.